pygame-community/pygame-ce/docs/reST/ref/window.rst

    :param bool keyboard_grabbed: Create a window with grabbed keyboard input.
    :param bool input_focus: Create a window with input focus.
    :param bool mouse_focus: Create a window with mouse focus.
-   :param bool foreign: Marks a window not created by SDL.
    :param bool allow_high_dpi: Create a window in high-DPI mode if supported.
    :param bool mouse_capture: Create a window that has the mouse captured
                               (unrelated to INPUT_GRABBED).